maaeedee/temporalsocialnetwork/README.md

 # temporal social network

-This repository contains the implementation of the temporal graph, introduced by Kostakos:\\
-Holme, P., & Saramäki, J. (2012).
+This repository contains the implementation of the temporal graph, introduced by Kostakos:// Holme, P., & Saramäki, J. (2012).
 Temporal networks.
 Physics reports, 519(3), 97-125.

 ### Requirements: